On capacities of the two-user union channel with complete feedback

-In particular, an $(M_1, M_2, n, 0)$ code could recover the messages perfectly.
+In particular, an $(M_1, M_2, n, 0)$ code could recover the messages without errors.
 The channel capacity region $\cE_f$ for the two-user union channel with complete feedback captures the rates at which the information can be transmitted over the channel for both users with arbitrarily small probability of error, whereas the zero-error capacity region $\cO_f$ represents the rates without error:

-In the absense of feedback, the channel capacity region $\cE$ and the zero-error capacity region $\cO$ are similarly defined for the two-user union channel.
+In the absence of feedback, the channel capacity region $\cE$ and the zero-error capacity region $\cO$ are similarly defined for the two-user union channel.

 For each of the above capacity regions, say $\cC$, research has been devoted to the \emph{average capacity} which can be understood as the maximal rate per user at which the information can be transmitted.
 Because $\cC$ is convex and symmetric with respect to the line $R_1 = R_2$, the average capacity $R(\cC)$ can also be defined as $\sup\dset{R}{(R,R)\in\cC}$.
 The point $(R(\cC), R(\cC))$ is known as the equal-rate point or the symmetric rate point in the existing literature.